-This initiative supports the club, who are a local employer.
+This initiative supports the clubs, who are local employers.

 5.2 Let's reduce inequality

 The Council's standards for play provision include consideration of access issues.

 5.3 Let's enhance our remarkable place

 Play area provision is a significant part of the Council's open space asset.
 This initiative seeks to protect and enhance existing provision, at no extra cost to the tax payer.
 The Council would only need to provide suitable security fencing.